National law · source: Normattiva

 03 · Nature

 Hard law: a law of the State in force.
-Part of the provisions, however, is of a principle-setting and delegating nature: it will become fully operative only with the implementing legislative decrees.
+Part of the provisions, however, is principle-based and delegating in nature: it will become fully operational only with the implementing legislative decrees.

 Normattiva · Law 132/2025